-- 35. As microfinance affects shifts and changes between and within wage employment, unemployment and self-employment, the social partners have an opportunity and a responsibility to influence policy and markets. - 36.
-Trade unions are interested in monitoring the conditions of homeworkers, the terms of the financial transactions that suppliers impose on them, and the impact of microfinance on the quality of employment.
-They have an important role in helping the self-employed to organize through collective action, like the Working Women's Forum (WWF) and Self-Employed Women Association (SEWA) in India.
+- 34. As microfinance affects shifts and changes between and within wage employment, unemployment and self-employment, the social partners have a considerable interest in influencing policy and the performance of markets. - 35.
+Trade unions are increasingly involved in monitoring the conditions of homeworkers, the terms of the financial transactions that suppliers impose on them, and the impact of microfinance on the quality of employment.
+Trade unions have an important role in helping the self-employed to organize through collective action, as do membership-based organizations such as the Working Women's Forum (WWF) and Self-Employed Women Association (SEWA) in India.
 They can also use their resources to support self-employment initiatives.
-The Fonds de Solidarité, for example, is a trade unionowned fund geared towards employment creation in Quebec, which ensures also a safe and competitive return to pension fund investments. - 37.
+The Fonds de Solidarité, for example, is a trade union-owned fund geared towards employment creation in Quebec, which ensures a safe and competitive return to pension fund investments. - 36.
 Employers' organizations support microfinance schemes because they facilitate enterprise development and employment generation.
+They support efforts to improve the enabling environment for microfinance through measures to clarify property rights, collateral law, registries and judicial procedures.
 Microfinance also helps stimulate domestic demand and reduce dependence on welfare payments.
-Employers' organizations may wish to contribute to national policy-making on microfinance to encourage a policy and regulatory environment conducive to enterprise development and employment creation. - 38.
-In addition, both trade unions and employers' organizations have a responsibility to make good practices and policies better known.
+Employers' organizations may wish to contribute more to national policy-making on microfinance to encourage a policy and regulatory environment conducive to enterprise development and employment creation.